NieceyX/ThirdPersonGame/README.md

 # ThirdPersonGame

 This was made as a project for a Unity class, the structure is in accordance to the requirements of the class.

+Most, if not all, assests are from the Unity store for free.